awsdocs/amazon-transcribe-developer-guide/doc_source/streaming-medical-conversation.md

 # Transcribing a medical conversation in a real\-time stream<a name="streaming-medical-conversation"></a>

 You can transcribe an audio stream of a medical conversation using either the HTTP/2 or [WebSocket ](https://tools.ietf.org/html/rfc6455) protocols\.
-For information on how to start a stream using the WebSocket protocol, see [Establish a bi\-directional connection using the WebSocket protocol](websocket-med.md)\.
+For information on how to start a stream using the WebSocket protocol, see [Setting up a WebSocket stream](streaming-websocket.md)\.
 To start an HTTP/2 stream, use the [https://docs.aws.amazon.com/transcribe/latest/APIReference/API_streaming_StartMedicalStreamTranscription.html](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_streaming_StartMedicalStreamTranscription.html) API\.

 You can transcribe streaming audio in the following medical specialties:
 + Cardiology